In 2010, severe flooding hit Pakistan, inundating about 37 thousand square kilometres of the nation’s area.

-Over 20 million people were affected; the number is higher than those affected by the 2004 Indian Ocean Tsunami, 2005 Cyclone Katrina, or the 2008 cyclone Nargis in Myanmar.
+Over 20 million people were affected, more than those affected by the 2004 Indian Ocean Tsunami, 2005 Cyclone Katrina, or the 2008 Cyclone Nargis in Myanmar.

 Sindh province was one of the most affected by this event; out of the 20 million affected, 7.3 million residents were from the Sindh province.
 Sadly for them, the post-recovery after this unprecedented flood stopped at the rescue and relief phase.

-According to the study, there was no recovery and reconstruction authority established in the province after the flooding incident – a task that belongs to Pakistan’s National Disaster Management Authority (NDMA).
+According to the study, no recovery and reconstruction authority was established in the province after the flooding incident—a task that belongs to Pakistan’s National Disaster Management Authority (NDMA).

-Although the institution was lauded for its well-coordinated emergency phase efforts, the recovery and reconstruction phase efforts were missing in the province.
+Although the institution was lauded for its well-coordinated emergency phase efforts, the province lacked recovery and reconstruction phase efforts.

 Using Pakistan’s worst flooding in 2010 as a case study, researchers examined the disaster recovery activities after the flood.
 They highlighted the factors that hinder the transitions to recovery phases in Pakistan, which may also be true in other developing countries.